 Tissue engineering centre

-Our award of £2.5 million is significantly bolstered by £3.4 million funding pledged by the participating universities.
-The centre brings together leading academic clinicians, with leading scientists in engineering, biology and material science with the aim of regenerating bone and cartilage by using the patients’ own stem cells to repair joint damage caused by osteoarthritis.
+This centre brings together clinicians and scientists from the fields of engineering, biology and material science with the aim of regenerating bone and cartilage by using the patients’ own stem cells to repair joint damage caused by osteoarthritis.
+The centre brings together expertise from Cambridge, Aberdeen, Newcastle, York, Keele and Oswestry.